Proof of Priority: 8 Methods Compared (Cost, Delays, Evidentiary Value)

 If you timestamp a provisional file (e.g., "final_v7_DEF_real.pdf") then modify a detail, your timestamp no longer matches.
 Simple rule: timestamp the "signed/frozen" version and keep it in a registry.

-- Instant: your proof is created in seconds, not days
+- Proof is created in seconds, not days

-- Confidentiality: only the hash is anchored, never your document
+- Only the hash is anchored, never the document itself

 Comparison Table: 8 Methods